Applications are no longer being accepted for the 2019 season.

 Applicants must match 25% of the total project cost with a combination of donations, volunteer equity, direct dollars, or grants.

 Matching funding cannot be provided by other City of Edmonton program sources.

-Projects must be completed, including submission of the all final project reporting requirements,by December 15, 2017 to receive full grant funds.
+Projects must be completed, including submission of the all final project reporting requirements, by December 15, 2019 to receive full grant funds.

 Honorarium and fees for artists for creative design/input, production or consultation.

-Wall preparation and painting supplies, including but not limited to paint, brushes, rollers, sandpaper, plaster,protective coatings, etc.
+Wall preparation and painting supplies, including but not limited to paint, brushes, rollers, sandpaper, plaster and protective coatings.

 Hosting costs for production or project celebrations (may not exceed 15% of the complete project budget).

 Alcohol, on-going operating expenses of an organization, facility maintenance or repair and ongoing salaries.